-5.5 Suspension: The SEPC or Committee on Appeals may suspend a student whose performance is especially deficient or egregious.
 Any student who is suspended will be notified in writing within ten (10) business days of the date of the Suspension.
-The notification will include the length of the Suspension and outline any requirements for the student’s return to the curriculum.
+The notification will include the length of the Suspension (up to one year) and outline any requirements for the student’s return to the curriculum.
 A Suspension will be noted on the student’s transcript and on the student’s academic record.

-Suspended students are required to comply with the requirements of the SEPC or Committee on Appeals.
-Suspended students are prohibited from participating in the curriculum are not permitted to avail themselves of any Boston University services on any Boston University campus, and are required to turn in all BUSM and Boston University property, including, but not limited to, identification cards.
+Suspended students are required to comply with the requirements of the SEPC .
+Suspended students are prohibited from participating in the curriculum are not permitted to avail themselves of any Boston University services on any Boston University campus or participate in any BUSM extracurricular activities, and are required to turn in all BUSM and Boston University property, including, but not limited to, identification cards.

 - Failure to comply with decisions of the SEPC or the Committee on Appeals.

-- Three or more Fail final grades within a curricular year.
+- Three or more final grades of fail within a curricular year.